Accessibility Statement

 Some images and illustrations do not have a text alternative, so people using a screen reader cannot access the information.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).
 The images and graphics are generally only supplemental illustrations that are not essential to the use and understanding of the app.

-We plan to add text alternatives for all images during 2023.
+We plan to add text alternatives for all images.

 Preparation of this accessibility statement